ttinoco/OPTALG/docs/start.rst

 Getting Started
 ***************

 This section describes how to get started with OPTALG.
-In particular, it covers dependencies, installation, and provides a quick example showing how to use this package.
+In particular, it covers dependencies and installation.

 .. _start_dependencies: